 One in four people will struggle with a mental illness during their lifetime.
 Mental illness is an umbrella term for a wide range of mental health issues and disorders.
-They commonly have no outward signs, cannot be visually identify, and there are a wide range of them.
+They commonly have no outward signs, cannot be visually identified, and there is a wide range of them.
 Like with all illnesses, some are severe, and others just need some care and attention to be treated or managed properly.

 With the support of the Al Qasimi Foundation, I was chosen to attend an introductory Mental Health First Aid (MHFA) training course in Dubai with Lighthouse Arabia.
 The course I took was intended for people that are responsible for supporting people suffering from mental health issues.

-In the training we learned that psychology deals with the human mind and human behavior, both on the individual level as well as for groups.
-Psychology seeks to understand how and why we act in order to improve human relationships and human care.
+In the training, we learned that psychology deals with the human mind and human behavior, both on the individual level as well as for groups.
+Psychology seeks to understand how and why we act to improve human relationships and human care.
 As such, it has two very important components; research into the way the mind works and research into why people behave the way they do— informing therapists, psychologists and psychiatrists' work of trying to help people live happier, more productive, and more satisfying lives.

 We also learned in the course that mental health issues have a lot of different causes.
-People who suffer from biological mental health issues have a chemical imbalance in their brain, making it hard for their moods and feelings to be changed without help or lifestyle changes.
+People who suffer from biological mental health issues have a chemical imbalance in their brains, making it hard for their moods and feelings to be changed without help or lifestyle changes.
 Environmental factors can also affect a person's brain function, for example, mental health can be affected by traumatic events, stress, lack of sleep, etc.

-It is important for people to recognize the symptoms of mental illnesses, such as depression, and to recognize that these conditions can be treated.
+People need to recognize the symptoms of mental illnesses, such as depression, and to recognize that these conditions can be treated.
 It's essential for people to seek the help they need and to see a professional that has the expertise to provide that help.
 Moreover, suicide is a major health problem around the world and there is an overlap in terms of an increased risk of suicide, mental illness, and in particular depression and substance use.
-It is important to express concern and love, and to share the message of hope, with people, but most importantly to support them in seeking the professional help that they need.
+It is important to express concern and love and to share the message of hope, with people, but most importantly to support them in seeking the professional help that they need.

 It is important for people diagnosed with mental illness, as well as their family and friends, to understand that they can experience relief from their symptoms by actively participating in an individual treatment plan.
-For example, common treatment options include psychotherapy also known as talk therapy or counselling, and medications, etc. Often the continued stigma around mental health in the region prevents people from getting the help they need to live their best life, making a temporary, treatable issue a lifelong problem for them and their families.
+For example, common treatment options include psychotherapy also known as talk therapy or counseling, and medications, etc. Often the continued stigma around mental health in the region prevents people from getting the help they need to live their best life, making a temporary, treatable issue a lifelong problem for them and their families.

 In conclusion, it is important to acknowledge mental health disorders as illnesses and by providing people with mental illness the same level of support and understanding that we provide those with physical illness.
 In a globalized era and fast-changing world; we cannot ignore a discipline that is the backbone of human knowledge and progress.
 Currently, mental health does not receive the kind of attention it deserves and numerous harmful misconceptions still exist that are barriers to treatment, causing countless to suffer needlessly and impacting their ability to live happier, more productive, and more satisfying lives.